marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 #### Role Assignment for Storage BackUp

-Assign required access for backup vault inorder to protect storage account from any accidental deletions by applying Backup-owned Delete Lock.
+Assign required access to backup vault to protect storage account from any accidental deletions by applying a Backup-owned Delete Lock.

 ```
 # backup.tf